Kaumoana Tauā Moana

 - help in search and rescue operations, and disaster relief efforts in New Zealand and overseas.

-Navy sailors also train in a specific role or trade, such as weapon technician, steward or medic.
+Navy sailors also train in a specific role or trade, such as electronic technician, chef or communications warfare specialist.

 Skills and knowledge